nlohmann/json/README.md

 ### JSON as first-class data type

+Here are some examples to give you an idea how to use the class.

-Assume you want to create this JSON object by individually setting each key-value pair:
+Assume you want to create the JSON object

 ```json
 {